dialob/dialob-fill-ui/README.md

    - `csrf` cross-site request forgery token settings
      * `headerName` header to be added on http POST requests
      * `token` payload for csrf header
+   - `submitCallback` optional function to be called when questionnaire is completed.
+Function takes one parameter containing context object, where `questionnaireId` contains questionnaire ID that is completed.